 My son bought a truck in Wisconsin.
 He was under the impression from the man that it'd b fine 2 drive the truck home 2 Michigan from Wisconsin.& then insure & register it.
 Well he got pulled over on the way home.
 He got a ticket 4 no registrarion & no insurance.
-They marked the registration as a...
+They marked the...
 Read more »

 I doubt that he is going to get jail time.
 He needs to fully explain the circumstances of the incident when he sees the prosecutor and the judge.
 He should have a dated receipt for buying the truck, to show he had just bought the vehicle.
 He should have photos of it in its disassembled...Read more »